bethelju/FTP/README.md

 FTP Client (Python) and FTP Server (C) to transfer text files via sockets

 This was my portfolio project for CS 372: Networks at OSU.
 The project specifications are listed below!
-I decided to implement a password and username system in addition to the basic specfications.
+I decided to implement a password and username system in addition to the basic specifications.

 ## The Program:
 Design and implement a simple file transfer system, i.e., create a file transfer server and a file transfer client.
 Write the ftserver and the ftclient programs.
 The final version of your programs must accomplish the following tasks: